lucaslzl/lucaslzl/README.md

 <br>

-:man_technologist: I'm an **Artificial Intelligence Engineer** at [Sinch](https://www.sinch.com/).
+:man_technologist: I'm an **Data Scientist** at [will bank](https://www.willbank.com.br/).
-My daily activities comprehend to develop solutions with machine learning and optimization with focus on natural language processing and computer vision.
+My expertise is natural language processing but I have experience in computer vision, time series prediction, and more.
 Furthermore, I'm always willing to learn something new.
 I love to learn!
 <br>

 **Github Stats:**<br/>